NuAuth/NuAuth-Docs/docs/getting-started.md

 ### Developer Ease-of-Use

 We provide a feature called "Developer Mode" which whitelists a specified IP address and hardware ID from certain essential security options such as integrity checks, debug prevention, and analysis prevention.
-This option can be enabled to allow developers of your application to actually work on your program without the DRM getting in the way of the development process.
+This option can be enabled to allow developers of your application to test and debug your program without the DRM getting in the way of the development process.